pouriadana/RSA/README.md

 # RSA in C++

 ## Overview
 This project provides a header-only C++ implementation of the RSA public-key cryptography algorithm, utilizing the Boost library for high-precision integer calculations that involve large prime numbers.
+This implemetation supports up to 2048 bit key sizes.
+Larger key sizes can be used as well given it is run on a strong enough CPU.

 ## Features
 - **Encryption and Decryption**: Encrypts messages using a public key and decrypts them with the corresponding private key.